FilecoinFoundationWeb/filecoin-foundation/src/content/blog/fresh-from-ff-early-april.md

 updated-on: 2024-04-01T21:51:19.602000Z
 published-on: 2024-04-01T21:51:19.614000Z
 category: news
-description:
-  Check out the latest updates about what the Filecoin Foundation team has been up to.
+description: Check out the latest updates about what Filecoin Foundation team has been up to.
 image:
   src: /assets/images/0215-ff-3-.png